Last Modified: 10/31/2011

 Viewer confidence in the site’s content is also increased when state who your program is associated or partnered with.
 Include associations or use the logos (with permission) of well known groups such as the American Association of Pediatrics on your site.
 Also consider prominently stating the purpose of your website so that readers can quickly assess the site’s content and determine whether or not it pertains to them.

-- Uses American Association of Pediatrics, Pennsylvania Chapter logo and has a navigation link for information pertaining to the Pennsylvania Dept. of Health.
+3. Uses American Association of Pediatrics, Pennsylvania Chapter logo and states that they are funded by the Pennsylvania Dept. of Health.

 Information for various stakeholders